 Origins and early success

-The trade was to prove successful, and Corah was able to purchase the freehold of a block of buildings in Union Street, Leicester to house his increasing stocks, in 1824.
+Corah became a successful trader, and was able to purchase the freehold of a block of buildings on Union Street, Leicester, to house his increasing stocks, in 1824.

 N Corah & Sons

 Corah’s sons, John, William and Thomas, entered into the business as partners from 1830, and the firm began to trade as N Corah & Sons.

 N Corah & Sons relocated to a purpose-built factory on Granby Street from 1845.
 Steam-powered manufacturing was introduced at the new premises.
 The business employed around 1,000 old hand frames for stocking manufacturing by 1846.

 John Harris Cooper (1832 – 1906) joined N Corah & Sons in 1846.
 He became involved in management at the firm following the completion of his seven year apprenticeship.

 John Harris Cooper and Edwin Corah (1832 – 1880) acquired the business in 1857.